Guide to the Midi-Pyrénées

 From the plateau of Aubrac to the peaks of the Pyrénées and from the infinite space of the great limestone “plateaux” to the sloping hillsides of Gascony, the wide range of landscapes in the Midi-Pyrénées is the setting for many leisure activities.
 You can hike, bike and ride in the Pyrénées or go rafting and canoeing on the river Lot and then go and treat yourself at one of the region's many Spas.
 For those looking for more of a thrill you can paraglide in Millau, go downhill skiing in La Mongie or snowshoe hiking on the plateau of Aubrac.
 Midi-Pyrénées honours sport – and everyone's pace, whether young or old, is taken into consideration thanks to specially adapted centres.

 Remember to taste the local gourmet produce such as foie gras, cassoulet (meat and bean stew) and Roquefort cheese.
 The Midi-Pyrénées also boasts a very wide range of vineyards, in which some of the very best red and white wines of southwestern France are produced.
 Connoisseurs will appreciate the Gaillac white wine or perhaps the Madiran wine, a full-bodied red, which can be drunk young but also ages perfectly.
-Last but not least, Armagnac, the oldest of French brandies, which is produced in Gascony, the homeland of D'Artagnan.
+Last but not least, Armagnac, the oldest of brandies, which is produced in Gascony, the homeland of D'Artagnan.

 Midi-Pyrénées is only 1.5 hours by plane from London and the Toulouse airport connects to many internal and international destinations.
 Paris is a 5 hour journey by TGV train, and as in most of France, the road network of motorways and dual carriageways is very good.